-Daisies—In Welcome to the Daisy Flower Garden, Daisies learn about the Girl Scout Promise and Law while planting a mini-garden, composting, or even talking to a beekeeper.
-Then they do a project using their new skills to help others or to improve their community.
+Daisies—In Welcome to the Daisy Flower Garden, Daisies learn about the Girl Scout Promise and Law while planting a mini garden, composting, or even talking to a beekeeper.
+Then they do a project using their new skills to help others or to improve their communities.

 It’s Your World—Change It!

 The It’s Your World—Change It!
-Leadership Journey encourages girls at every age to make the world a better place, have fun, learn more—and find new friends along the way!
+Leadership Journey encourages girls of all ages to make the world a better place and make new friends along the way.